wyattlam1/wyattlam1.github.io/_posts/2015-08-04-design-never-ends.markdown

 categories: design
 extra_css: posts/design-never-ends.css
 ---
-This is the fifth iteration of my personal website.
+This is the sixth iteration of my personal website.
 I can't believe I purchased the wyattlam.com domain six years ago and launched my first site soon after.
-I knew almost nothing about web design then (still have minimal knowledge now) but *wow* it was interesting to look back at my previous designs.
+I knew almost nothing about web design then (probably still have minimal knowledge now) but *wow* it was interesting to look back at my previous designs.

 <br>